Achievement Unlocked

 PAI

-Broadband self-report personality inventory with scales relevant to NPD (dominance, aggression, borderline features).
-Useful when differential diagnosis is complex.
+A broadband self-report personality inventory with scales relevant to NPD including dominance, aggression, and borderline features.
+Useful when the differential diagnosis is complex or when NPD is suspected beneath a more sympathetic presenting complaint.

 Includes validity scales to detect impression management and negative distortion.
-Particularly useful when NPD is being masked by a more sympathetic presentation.
+Particularly useful when NPD features are being masked by a presentation designed to appear more sympathetic than is consistent with the broader pattern.

 Level of Personality Functioning Scale